 In the state of Michigan, there are three parties that must be involved in the transfer of a liquor license: the seller, the buyer, and the State.
 In Michigan, the State does not have ownership of the license in any way once a private party takes possession of it, but it plays an integral role in overseeing the purchase and transfer of liquor licenses.
 Here are the steps in the process:

-How long does it take to transfer a liquor license?
+How long does it take to transfer a liquor license in Michigan?

 Transferring a liquor license typically does not take that long, especially if you have legal representation to assist you.
 Once the buyer and seller have worked out all the details of the transaction, it typically doesn’t take longer than 30-120 days for the transfer to be approved by the Michigan Liquor Control Commission (MLCC).
 This is assuming that everything was filed correctly.

 You need to make sure that all documents are drawn up and executed properly so that the transfer is valid in order to avoid delays.
 If there is an error in any of the paperwork, you may have to restart the entire process, which will obviously prolong everything.
 That is the reason you want a liquor license transfer lawyer in your corner.
 Once the transfer is approved by the MLCC, a closing occurs, which usually happens within a week to 10 days.

 Do I need to hire an attorney for a liquor license transfer in Michigan?

 Oftentimes people try to transfer a liquor license themselves without hiring legal representation.
 While it is possible to do alone, there are a lot of places where someone who does not know the process could easily slip up.
 If you make a mistake, the transfer won’t go through, and it could be delayed significantly.
 In fact, if any errors are made, you will likely have to start the process over.
 Hence, having an attorney to assist you can be critical to moving forward with your business.